-If money makes your brain loud or fuzzy, you do not need more detail.
+If money makes your brain loud, you do not need more detail.
 You need clarity at the right level.

 TL;DR

-Net worth tracking replaces vague fears with one clear reference point.
+Net worth tracking gives you one calm reference point.

-Less fog means fewer spirals and more confidence to actually make decisions.
+Less fog means more confidence and easier money decisions.

 When you do not look, everything stays possible.
-That sounds comforting, but it is not.
+That could sounds comforting, but it is more often a source of anxiety.

 This is where a simple net worth habit helps.